 AzMERIT (Arizona’s Measurement of Educational Readiness to Inform Teaching) is a computer-based test and is Arizona’s statewide achievement test.
 AzMERIT, which is based on more rigorous standards, provides a better indicator of what students have learned during the school year, and measures if students are on track to be college and career ready upon graduation from high school.

 Students in Grades 3 - 8 take the AzMERIT assessment in English language arts and mathematics at their grade level.
 Students taking high school level English and mathematics will take End-of-Course assessments that will test their proficiency in these subjects.
-Spring state testing will be March 27-May 4, 2017.
+Spring state testing dates will be announced and listed on this web page.

 AzMERIT Family Score Reports were distributed this fall to students who took the AzMERIT English Language Arts and Math assessments in the Spring of 2016.
 The test is designed to be a tool for parents, teachers and students to tell us if your child is on track to succeed in his current grade and in the future.
 You can use your child’s AzMERIT scores along with classroom assignments, homework, grades, and your conversations with his or her teachers to have a complete picture of how your child is doing.

 We hope you’ll find the following information helpful as you review your AzMERIT Family Score Reports.
 Please contact your child’s teachers to talk through the results and how you can work together to increase your child's success.